JonasKellerer/motivsearch/README.md

 ### Determination of mirrored and inverted motives

-In contrast to Benammar et al., the algorithm does not determine mirrored and inverted motives directly.
+n contrast to Benammar et al., the algorithm does not determine mirrored and inverted motives directly.
-It first determines the motives inside each score.
+It first determines the motives within each score.
-Then in a second step, it merges the motives across the scores, sorting the mirrored and inverted motives together.
+Then, in a second step, it merges the motives across scores, grouping mirrored and inverted motives together.
 This way, mirrored and inverted motives can be found across different scores.

 ### Handling of rests

-While determining the intervals, rests are handled in the following manner:
+While determining intervals, rests are handled as follows:

-- If a note is followed by a rest, the interval get the special value: "note before"
+- If a note is followed by a rest, the interval gets the special value "note before".
-- If a rest is followed by a note, the interval get the special value: "note after"
+- If a rest is followed by a note, the interval gets the special value "note after".
-- If a rest is followed by a rest, the interval get the special value: "rest"
+- If a rest is followed by a rest, the interval gets the special value "rest".

 The algorithm then runs as if rests are regular intervals.
 Thus, they can be "skipped" through the gap feature.
 In the end, motives with rests are removed from the result, so it only contains regular intervals.

 ### Handling of slurs

-The algorithm treats slurs as a single note, e.g. two quarter notes connected by a slur are treated as a single half note.
+The algorithm treats slurs as a single note; for example, two quarter notes connected by a slur are treated as a single half note.

 # Installation

-This project is developed for linux distributions.
+This project is developed for Linux distributions.
-It might work also for other distributions, since it runs python scripts.
+It may also work on other systems, since it runs Python scripts.
-For this project you need to have a running version of python3 and musecore3.
+For this project you need Python 3 and MuseScore 3.

-We use [uv](https://docs.astral.sh/uv/) to install packages.
+We use [uv](https://docs.astral.sh/uv/) to install packages and handle the python version.
-To install the necessary python packages you can run the following command:
+To install the necessary Python packages, run:

 ```bash
 uv venv